 - Talks about having a sense of urgency but doesn’t show up on time to meetings.

 - Talks about communication but doesn’t return email or phone messages within 24 hrs.

 - Talks about accountability but doesn’t follow up to see if people are doing what has been agreed to.

 - Talks about integrity but doesn’t admit they “don’t know” or made a mistake.

-- Talks about how others need to develop but doesn’t spend time developing self.
+- Talks about how others need to develop but don’t spend time developing themselves.

 - Talks about trust but doesn’t trust others to do their job.